 Most materials can be borrowed for two week period and may be renewed for two additional weeks if no one is waiting for them.
 Items requested by another customer cannot be renewed.
 DVDs check out for seven days.
 Downloadable audiobooks and eBooks check out for seven days.

 How many items can I borrow?

 You may have up to 10 items on your account at one time.
 No more than 4 DVDs per household can be borrowed at once.

 All copies of the book I want are checked out.
 Can I be notified when one comes back in?

 You can place a hold (sometimes also called a request or a reserve) on an item and when it is returned we will hold it for you at the library and send you a notice.
 There is no charge for this service.
-Notices are sent by phone, e-mail or text; you can sign up for e-mail notification here.
+Notices are sent by phone, e-mail, or text.

 How do I renew my books?

 Most books and other items may be renewed up to two times, provided there are no requests for them.
 Call or stop in our library to request a renewal.
 It is not necessary to bring your materials to renew them.

 How much are overdue fees?